aws-samples/cdk-eks-blueprints-patterns/docs/patterns/gmaestro.md

 # gMaestro on EKS pattern

-gMaestro is a Kubernetes cost optimization solution that helps companies reduce spending on unutilized resources by up to 60%.
+gMaestro is a Kubernetes cost optimization solution that helps companies reduce spending on un-utilized resources.
-With gMaestro, you gain full visibility into K8s clusters, seamlessly interact with HPA scaling policies, and achieve your cost-performance goals by applying custom rightsizing recommendations based on actual usage in production.
+For additional information, visit [gMaestro documentation](https://gmaestro.gitbook.io/gmaestro-docs/).

 This pattern deploys the following resources:
 - Creates a single EKS cluster that includes a managed node group
 - Deploys a single granulate-gmaestro deployment with a single pod on the EKS cluster

-For additional information, visit [gMaestro documentation](https://gmaestro.gitbook.io/gmaestro-docs/).

 ## Prerequisite
 Before using gMaestro, you need to: